JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

 clang main.c libnative.dylib
 ```

 The compiler generates an executable called `a.out`.
-Run it to see the Kotlin code executed from the C library.
+Run it to execute the Kotlin code from the C library.

 ### On Linux